 The Peterson Fellowship is intended to provide a researcher with the most valuable scholarly resource—time.
 Thus, an awardee is expected to hold the fellowship for a continuous period for the equivalent of four, full-time months.
 In the event that a full-time tenure is not possible, a part-time (or combination part-time/full-time) tenure can be requested.
 (Those who are seeking less than four months should consider RSVP’s Curran Fellowships Program.)

 The fellowship is named for the late Linda H. Peterson (1948-2015), Niel Gray, Jr. Professor of English at Yale University.
-Linda was a pioneering scholar and mentor in periodical studies who served as RSVP vice president from 2009 to 2013 and whose spirit of collegiality and scholarly rigor remains a hallmark of the Society.
+Linda was a pioneering scholar and mentor in periodical studies who served as RSVP vice president from 2009-2013 and whose spirit of collegiality and scholarly rigor remains a hallmark of the Society.
 The fellowship is funded by a generous bequest from the estate of Eileen Curran (1927-2013).